 Is this dessert very sweet?

-No, the lemon balances the sweetness nicely.
+No, the lemon balances the sweetness nicely, making it refreshing.

 Can I make individual portions?